123456789_123456789_123456789_123456789_123456789_

 #each_key {|key| ... } ⇒ self #each_keyEnumerator

-Calls the given block with each key; returns self:
+With a block given, calls the block with each key; returns self:

 h = {foo: 0, bar: 1, baz: 2}